rynonl/apimok/README.md

 Coming In Later Releases
 ========================

-- Support for more testing frameworks
+- Support for more testing frameworks in the command line
 - Integration with common CI servers(CruiseControl, Jenkins)